ChukaEbi/checkout-challenge/README.md

 Introduction
 --------

 The challenge was to develop my own checkout system for an online marketplace.
-I approached the problem by posing myself a question: How do I make it maintanable and extendable for the end user.
-I completed the challenge and detail my approach below.
+I approached the problem by posing myself a question: How do I make it maintainable and extendable for the end user.
+I completed the challenge and detailed my approach below.

-I was able to
 ### My Approach
 I created three classes for this challenge:
  - Checkout